youkergav/Malbench/README.md

 ```

 ## Contributing
-We welcome contributions to Malbench!
-If you'd like to contribute, please read our [contributing guidelines](./CONTRIBUTING.md) to get started.
-We appreciate your help in making Malbench better!
+Contributions to Malbench are welcomed!
+If you'd like to contribute, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) to get started.

 ## License
 This project is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the [LICENSE.md](./LICENSE.md) file for details.